Stéphane Matteau: Playing career

+He was traded from the Rangers to the St. Louis Blues for Ian Laperrière on 28 December 1995.
+He played for head coach Mike Keenan on four separate occasions; with the Blackhawks, Rangers, Blues, and Panthers.

 Matteau finished his career in 2002–03 with the Florida Panthers and their minor league affiliate, the San Antonio Rampage, and had a career total 742 penalty minutes, 144 goals and 172 assists for 316 total points in 848 games.

 Matteau also was a member of the Rouyn Quebec team that played in the Little League World Series in 1982 along with fellow NHL player and first overall pick in his draft, Pierre Turgeon.

-Matteau played for head coach Mike Keenan on four separate occasions; with the Blackhawks, Rangers, Blues, and Panthers.

 Personal life

 Matteau served as an assistant coach with the Blainville-Boisbriand Armada of the QMJHL for two seasons.

-Matteau's son, Stefan plays for the Colorado Avalanche.
+Matteau's son, Stefan, is also a professional hockey player.
+He currently plays for ERC Ingolstadt of the DEL.
 Stefan was drafted 29th overall in the 2012 NHL Entry Draft by the New Jersey Devils, the team against which his father scored his famed goal in the 1994 Eastern Conference Finals.

 Matteau's daughter, Alyson plays for the NWHL's Buffalo Beauts.

 Matteau represented Canada in the Little League World Series in 1982, along with former NHLer Pierre Turgeon.